-- 1 Follow the instructions in Launching the HP-UX Virtualization Manager to access the HP-UX Virtual Servers window. - 2 In the HP-UX Virtual Servers window, right-click a vSwitch. - 3 Choose Start vSwitch.
+- 1. Follow the instructions in "Launching the HP-UX Virtualization Manager" on page 81 to access the HP-UX Virtual Servers window. - 2.
+In the HP-UX Virtual Servers window, right-click a vSwitch. - Choose Start vSwitch.

 Stopping a vSwitch